PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 After completing their health profile, a user views their personalized diabetes risk assessment results.
 The system presents their normalized risk score (3.8 out of 5), categorizes them as "high risk," identifies contributing risk factors (elevated BMI, family history, sedentary lifestyle), and generates tailored recommendations prioritized by potential impact.
 The user reviews each recommendation with accompanying explanations and selects specific items to implement.

-**Scenario 5: Progress Tracking and Longitudinal Analysis** A user who has been using GlucoVigile for three months logs in to record updated health metrics following lifestyle changes.
+**Scenario 5: Progress Tracking and Longitudinal Analysis** A user who has been using GlucoVigil for three months logs in to record updated health metrics following lifestyle changes.
 The system compares the new measurements with historical data, calculates an improved risk score (reduced from 3.8 to 3.2), visually represents the progress through trend charts, and adjusts recommendations based on the user's progress and changing health status.

 **Scenario 6: Health Report Generation and Provider Sharing** A user with an upcoming doctor's appointment generates a comprehensive health report summarizing their diabetes risk assessment, key health metrics, and progress over time.
 The system creates a professionally formatted PDF document with graphs and explanatory text, which the user downloads and shares with their healthcare provider to facilitate a more informed discussion about diabetes prevention strategies.